mikenizo808/Increasing-XMRig-Performance-on-Ubuntu/README.md

 *Note: Now, the next time you run `xmrig`, you will see huge page support listed at startup.*

 ## Configure 1GB huge pages
 Even though we have `hugepages` setup, we can still get additional performance by also enabling `1GB pages`.
-YOu will also notice that until yo udo this, your startup sequence in `xmrig` will remind you that `1gb paging` is not configured yet.
+You will also notice that until yo udo this, your startup sequence in `xmrig` will remind you that `1gb paging` is not configured yet.

 We can activate this setting by echoing a `3` into `nr_hugepages` (default is `0`), but finding the directory could be tricky the first time so download and run the script: